 P-SURG supports CWRU students specifically in the biological and social sciences, and chemistry.

-Case Western Reserve University students whose projects are within the disciplines noted above and who will continue as full-time undergraduates at CWRU in Fall 2013 are eligible to apply for P-SURG program.
+Case Western Reserve University students whose projects are within the disciplines noted above and who will continue as full-time undergraduates at CWRU in Fall 2014 are eligible to apply for P-SURG program.
 Projects must be completed at CWRU or its affiliated institutions, and be under the supervision of a Case faculty member.
 Students cannot enroll in more than three credit hours per summer session.
-These course hours cannot interfere with the program’s seminars and activities.
+These course hours cannot interfere with the program’s weekly seminars and activities.
 In addition, students who plan to take a summer course must have their mentor’s approval and agree upon an adjusted work schedule.
 While students may apply for funding for different projects, students may not accept funding for 2 different projects (that is, for example, students may not be part of the ENGAGE program and receive SOURCE funding for a separate project).
 In general, if you are accepted into more than one university summer program, you must choose in which program you want to participate.
 Faculty mentors may (and are encouraged to) supplement SOURCE funding with supplies and/or stipend support.

 Students must identify a mentor prior to completing the P-SURG summer application.
 The SOURCE office is available for assistance in identifying a faculty mentor.
 SOURCE recommends that students attend one of the many “how to find a research position on or off campus” workshops during the fall semester.